olivia-zhou/cs411_A5_g6/docs/user stories.md

 user log in an new device, it should ask user that if they want to authorise current device.
 If spotify is doing nothing or in background mode for thirty mins, it will automatically log out.

 # 5. "as a user, I want to be able to view the current weather to know what the weather will be like when traveling"
+Happy Path:
+After the user successfully enters the destination in Story 1, the user should be able to access the weather on a widget on our web application.
+The user should be able to view the weather information of the current location, the destination, and the change during traveling.

+Exceptions:
+One possible scenario is that the trip encounters extreme weather conditions, such as a storm or hurricane.
+We will pop up a window to alert the user of the current situation, but the user can choose to continue or cancel the trip.

+Importance/Description:
+The user should be able to view detailed weather information they may experience without logging in.
+We will include temperature, the chance of rain, humidity, wind, visibility, and air quality press to prepare the user for the trip.
+The users can also generate playlists regarding current weather in Story 5.

 # 6. "as a logged-in user, I want to press the Generate Playlist button to gerenate a playlist for my destination"